ARMmbed/mbed-crypto/docs/psa/index.md

 The dynamic secure element driver interface lets you write drivers for external cryptoprocessors such as secure elements (SE), smart cards and hardware security modules (HSM) that perform operations on keys that never leave the external processor and are accessed only through opaque handles.
 Such drivers can be loaded dynamically into an implementation of the PSA Cryptography API such as Mbed TLS.

 Work on this interface is currently frozen.
 The [unified driver interface](#unified-driver-interface) replaces the older dynamic secure element driver for most purposes.
-The older interface the advantage of allowing drivers to be dynamically loaded.
+The older interface has the advantage of allowing drivers to be dynamically loaded.
 If there is widespread demand for dynamic loading of secure element drivers, Arm may revive the effort on the older interface or merge it into the unified interface.

 For more information, see [PSA secure element driver interface](se/).